Nazi collaborator monuments in Romania

-Alba Iulia and ten other towns — The majestic Alba Carolina citadel has a bust of Miron Cristea (1868–1939), the cleric who became Romania’s prime minister in 1938.
+Alba Iulia and fifteen other towns — The majestic Alba Carolina Citadel has a bust of Miron Cristea (1868–1939), the cleric who became Romania’s prime minister in 1938.
 In the lead-up to the Holocaust, Cristea blamed Jews for Romania’s problems with statements like “One has to be sorry for the Romanian people, whose very marrow is sucked out by the Jews.”
 Such antisemitism is nearly identical to Goebbels’ depictions of Jews as insects.
-In 2010, the US Holocaust Memorial Museum vociferously objected to Romania honoring Cristea with a commemorative coin; the coin was minted regardless.
+In 2010, the U.S. Holocaust Memorial Museum vociferously objected to Romania honoring Cristea with a commemorative coin; the coin was minted regardless.

 Cluj-Napoca and numerous other towns — A monument to Octavian Goga (1881–1938), poet and rabid antisemite who served as Romania’s prime minister before Miron Cristea (see above).
 Goga, who cofounded the antisemitic National Christian Party which featured a swastika in its logo and regularly engaged in anti-Jewish violence, used his time as prime minister to enact anti-Jewish legislation.

 “The Jewish problem is an old one here, and it is a Rumanian tragedy.
 Briefly, we have far too many Jews,” Goga told the New York Times two days before enacting a law that stripped a third of his country’s Jews of their citizenship, a crucial step on the road to genocide.